Krytic/MyBBWiki/readme.md

-# MyBB Wiki Plugin (Beta)
+# MyBB Wiki

-MyBB Wiki is a simple, yet functioning, wiki system for users.
-It integrates with MyBB nicely, and all the relevant information except templates (settings, permissions, etc) is contained in it's own Admin CP module.
+MyBB Wiki is a simple, yet powerful wiki for the [MyBB Forum Software](http://www.mybb.com).

 ## Extensibility